-Q3+ for teachers who hold a current practicing certificate issued by the Teaching Council and:
+Q3+ for teachers who hold a current practicing certificate issued by the Teaching Council of Aotearoa New Zealand and:

-- a subject or specialist level 7 qualification on the NZQF (i.e. not an initial teacher education qualification) which can be a Diploma (excluding a National Diploma), Graduate Diploma or Degree; or - an honours degree of teaching; or - equivalent overseas qualifications recognised by the NZQA or an overseas qualification where NZQA has determined that the qualification has level 7 (graduate) study in a subject or specialist area(s) i.e. any area of study that is not initial teacher education.
+- a subject or specialist level 7 qualification on the NZQF (i.e. not an initial teacher education qualification) which can be a Diploma (excluding a National Diploma), Graduate Diploma or Degree; or - an initial teacher education qualification at level 8 on the NZQF; or - equivalent overseas qualifications recognised by the NZQA or an overseas qualification where NZQA has determined that the qualification has level 7 (graduate) study in a subject or specialist area(s) i.e. any area of study that is not initial teacher education. - Where the highest trade or vocational qualification is below level 7 on the NZQF, a trade or vocations qualification listed in clause 9 of Appendix 6 (or its equivalent at 5 or 6 on the National Qualifications Framework) shall be recognised for Q3+ if the teacher has at least 6000 hours of applicable trade or vocational work experience.

-Q4 for teachers who hold a current practicing certificate issued by the Teaching Council and:
+Q4 for teachers who hold a current practicing certificate issued by the Teaching Council of Aotearoa New Zealand and:

-- a subject or specialist level 8 qualification on the NZQF which can be an honours degree or a Post Graduate Diploma; or - two subject or specialist level 7 qualifications on the NZQF (as listed above); or - a masters degree of teaching; or - equivalent overseas qualifications recognised by the NZQA.
+- a subject or specialist level 8 qualification on the NZQF which can be an honours degree or a Post Graduate Diploma; or - two subject or specialist level 7 qualifications on the NZQF (as listed above); or - initial teacher education qualification at level 9 on the NZQA; or - equivalent overseas qualifications recognised by the NZQA.

-Q5 for teachers who hold a current practicing certificate issued by the Teaching Council and:
+Q5 for teachers who hold a current practicing certificate issued by the Teaching Council of Aotearoa New Zealand and:

-- a subject or specialist level 9 qualification on the NZQF masters or doctorate; or - equivalent overseas qualifications recognised by the NZQA.
+- a subject or specialist level 9 qualification on the NZQF masters or doctorate - equivalent overseas qualifications recognised by the NZQA.